 All you need to create your own real estate website is to personalise the layout of an item, integrate third-party plugins (optional) and find a hosting provider.

 Voila, your real estate site is up and running!

 Unique and custom – a website from scratch

-The first two solutions don’t work for complicated projects.
+The first two solutions won’t work for complex platforms.

 It requires taking significant decisions in terms of platform architecture, databases, and substantial UX/UI design.

 You will need a skilful team of specialists (designers and devs) and a project manager coordinating the development process.

 The team will create mockups for site pages, make web design, decide on the most suitable stack of technologies and negotiate all these points with you.
 The cycle of iterations repeats until you are satisfied.

 3. Content writing